Financial Aid Appeals

 Deadlines

 SAP appeal reviews may take a minimum of 7 to 15 business days to review.
-During busy times of the year, reviews may take longer.
-Submitting an appeal does not guarantee approval or reinstatement of financial aid eligibility.
-Appeals submitted after the deadline will automatically be denied for that term.
+During busy times of the year,

 SUMMER SEMESTER: July 1st